 Customer Service and Support.
 We offer limited warranties on our products against failure due to defective parts or workmanship for periods generally ranging from one to five years after the first sale or installation, depending on the product or type of customer.
 In addition, we offer service agreements of various scopes.
-To serve our customers we provide help-desk access, parts repair and replacement and programming support for video, animation and other displays.
+To serve our customers we provide help-desk access, parts repair and replacement, display monitoring and on-site support.
 We staff our technical help desk with experienced technicians who are on-call 24 hours a day to support events and sites.
+Our field service personnel and third party service partners are trained to provide on-site support.
+We use third party service partners to allow us to respond to changes in volume of service.
+Service volume peaks in the late summer and early fall.

-Our repair centers, located in the United States, Germany and Shanghai, are staffed with trained technicians who repair and return components requiring service.
+Our repair centers, located in the United States, Belgium and Shanghai, are staffed with trained technicians who repair and return components requiring service.
 We also offer a component exchange program for same-day shipment of replacement parts.